adap/flower/benchmarks/flowertune-llm/README.md

 ## Evaluate fine-tuned LLMs

-After the LLM fine-tuning finished, evaluate the performance of your pre-trained LLMs following the `README.md` in `evaluation` directory.
+After the LLM fine-tuning finished, evaluate the performance of your fine-tuned LLMs following the `README.md` in `evaluation` directory.

+If you have any questions about running FlowerTune LLM challenges or evaluation, please feel free to make posts at [Flower Discuss](https://discuss.flower.ai) forum, or join our [Slack channel](https://flower.ai/join-slack/) to ask questions in the `#flowertune-llm-leaderboard` channel.